rybafish/rybafish.github.io/tips.md

 ## Tips and Tricks

+* Did you know?
+You can switch tabs by clicking on indicator (right bottom corner of the window).
+Starting v07.

 ### Chart Tab
 * Ctrl mouse wheel makes zoom-in/zoom-out while in chart area
 * F5 and Ctrl+R will triggers reload request